 Communication success is all about engagement.
 As with any communications endeavor, you have to first know just who it is you’re trying to reach.

-Often, school leaders think only in terms of trying to reach parents and only parents with school communications.
 While parent engagement is key to school success, there are other key groups that are essential to communications success.
-School communicators must consider how to reach their entire group of stakeholders by segmenting and tailoring communications tactics and messages accordingly.
+Beyond parents, school communicators must consider how to reach their entire group of stakeholders by segmenting and tailoring communications tactics and messages accordingly.

 Your internal audience – school board members, instructors and non-teaching staff – are perhaps your most important group.
 Within this broad group there will be times when you need to address subgroups, but, as a whole, these should be the first to receive that initial volley of communications on most school matters.
 They’re the ‘foot soldiers’ after all, who can carry or drop the messages going to your other audience groups.